-Realme C35 price in Pakistan & specifications
+Realme C35 Price in Pakistan & specifications

+The Oppo A33 has a Snapdragon 460 chipset.
+The smartphone has a...

+The Realme C35, the latest smartphone in the C series, is now available for purchase.
+It is a budget device and has a variety of useful features.

-The Realme C35 is a mid-range smartphone with useful features.
-A Unisoc Tiger T616 (12 nm) processor with a clock speed of 2.0 GHz powers the device.
+The Realme C35 is powered by a Unisoc Tiger T616 (12 nm) 2.0 GHz Octa Core processor.
+The device also includes a Mali-G57 MP1 GPU.

-The device features 4 GB of RAM and 128 GB of built-in storage, which can be upgraded to 512 GB by adding a microSD card.
+The device includes 4 GB of RAM and 128 GB of internal storage.
+The phone has a triple camera setup with an LED flash on the back.

-There are three cameras on the back of the phone.
-The main camera features a 50-megapixel resolution, while the selfie camera has an 8-megapixel resolution.
+The main camera has a resolution of 50 megapixels, while the selfie camera has an 8-megapixel resolution.

 |BUILD